Jenna and Chris

 The onesies were the gift.

 Halfway through the afternoon, Max and Simone disappeared.
 They reappeared in matching 80s ski onesies, marching down the steps to cheesy euro après music.
-Within five minutes, half the wedding was wearing them.
-Within ten, we were all in the sea.
+They had prepared the dance number and ski suits as gifts for us, which we both wore, and somehow ended up swimming in the sea.

 The pool party afterward at one of the villas.
-The afternoon kept rolling into the evening, and the evening kept rolling into the next morning.
+The afternoon kept rolling into the evening, and the evening rolled into the next morning.

 The pool party